harshithajosyula3112/UMBC-DATA606-Capstone/docs/Resume.md

 ---

 ## Projects

-### Recommendation Systems
-- **Developed a machine learning-based recommendation system** to analyze users' past purchases and generate personalized product suggestions, enhancing user engagement and sales
-- **Implemented collaborative and content-based filtering techniques** to recommend products to users with similar purchasing behavior, improving recommendation accuracy by 15%

-### Document Level Sentiment Analysis
-- **Developed a Sentiment Analysis model** using **Natural Language Processing (NLP)** and **text analytics** to classify text data into positive and negative sentiments
-- **Applied machine learning techniques** to analyze opinions from text materials, enhancing insights into user sentiment and decision-making processes

 ### Mobile Device Usage and User Behavior
 - **Developed machine learning models** to predict user behavior based on mobile interaction patterns, enhancing user experience and device performance
 - **Identified key behavioral factors** such as time of day, device type, and session length to improve personalization and engagement strategies